Andrea/andrea.github.io/_posts/2015-10-17-Computation-expressions-in-fsharp-gotahm.markdown

 ![xam]({{ site.images }}/fs-gotham/t2.jpg)

 Then it was time for the optimization panel with Jon Harrop, Jack Pappas, and Lev Gorodinski.
 MCed by Paulmichael Blasucci.
 This was a highly interactive session  where we heard about collections and data structures (how they always turn up on these type of conversations.... :D) common things to avoid and some very funny war stories.
 One of the questions was about a particular [post](http://flyingfrogblog.blogspot.com) Jon Harrop had posted a few years ago doing a language comparision, and how that evolved and how it compared to now.
+There was also some discussion on tooling  where the usual ones turned up VS interated one , Concurrency visualization, roll your own, and also one I heard of but never used, [Perf View](http://www.microsoft.com/en-ie/download/details.aspx?id=28567).
+I was kind of suprised no one mentioned dotTrace and dotMemory.

 Finally Phil Trelford closed the conference with a talk that I am lucky to have seen multiple times, his "Write your own compiler in 24 hour" talk.
 It is funny how you always pick up new things when you watch something a couple of times.
 This time I was looking at how focused on the process of writing the compiler, starting with the parser and testing out his design before moving off to implementing the AST.